Luur/SwiftEchoes-Tips/README.md

 ## [#2 Easy way to hide Status Bar](https://twitter.com/szubyak/status/950687583222337537)

-Ever faced the problem that u can't hide status bar because of 'prefersStatusBarHidden' is get-only?
-The simplest solution is to 'override' it 🧐👨‍💻
+Ever faced the problem that u can't hide status bar because of `prefersStatusBarHidden` is `get-only`?
+The simplest solution is to `override` it 🧐👨‍💻

 ```swift
 let vc = UIViewController()